studiosemantica/magdalenaK.github.io/README.md

 ```

 ## Issues and Resolutions
- This section wi;; list of all major issues encountered and their resolution.
+ This section will list of all major issues encountered and their resolution.